 - 2.1: Shortlisted written applications will be fully assessed by two VicHealth staff and one external expert who holds a PhD in the specific or related field of the proposed research project (herein referred to as the Assessment Team).
-Submissions may be excluded after this assessment if deemed unsuitable. - 2.2: Short-listed applicants will then be interviewed by the Assessment Team.
+Submissions may be excluded after this assessment if deemed unsuitable. - 2.2: Shortlisted applicants will then be interviewed by VicHealth staff.